matthewhirschey/ddh.org/code/methods.md

 regulator of a gene has a negative correlation with that gene, such as in this example with TP53 and its negative regulator MDM2.
-In other cases, opposing *pathways* are shown, contrasting the TP53 enriched pathway term “MAPK8” with the dissimilar enriched pathway term “RPL5”, revealing two opposing biological pathways.
+In other cases, opposing *pathways* are shown, contrasting the TP53 enriched pathway term “Nijmegen breakage syndrome” with the dissimilar enriched pathway term “GTEX-T6MN-0002-SM-3NMAH blood male 50-59 years”, revealing two opposing biological pathways.

 #### 5. Graph